 Work to raise awareness of the truth about human trafficking through interviews and media coverage, both locally and nationwide

-- 15 missing and at-risk youth from IOB’s Missing Children’s Booklet were RECOVERED!
-Click here to view our digital book.
+- 13 missing and at-risk youth from IOB’s Missing Children’s Booklet were RECOVERED within one week of Super Bowl!

 Please note: IOB has no way of knowing if our literature directly led to the recovery tips, but now these youth are safe!

-1500 Freedom Stickers were posted in convenience stores throughout the Twin Cities, providing a pathway to freedom for victims of human trafficking
+1,200 Freedom Stickers were posted in convenience stores throughout Atlanta, providing access to freedom for victims of human trafficking

-surrounding large events and daily across the nation.
+- More than 400 volunteers were educated about human trafficking in Atlanta, surrounding large events, and daily across the nation.
 Volunteers engaged to take well-informed and meaningful action through outreach to convenience stores

 What can you do the other 364 days of the year?